natalierjonas/animal-embryo-editing/README.md

-# animal_embryo_editing
+# **Can scientists create a unicorn?**

-Can scientists create a unicorn?
-This project investigates the fringe researchers riding the flood of animal gene-editing experimentation to create animals that don’t exist
+## This project investigates the fringe researchers riding the flood of animal gene-editing experimentation to create animals that don’t exist
 ### Inspired by [this scrollytelly](https://features.csis.org/hiddenreach/china-critical-mineral-gallium/)

 ## DATA CLEANING